 The allegations have not been proven.

-Cathy Woodgate attended Immaculata Catholic School in British Columbia.
+Cathy Woodgate was sent to Immaculata Catholic School in British Columbia as a young girl.

 The conflict of interest comes from allegations, the students say, that two senior officers involved in the Furlong investigation were also senior officers in the Integrated Security Unit during the Vancouver Olympics.